 Treasures from the archives

 Accompanying the panorama we present Robert Hoddle’s original plan for the city grid, along with one of his detailed field notebooks.
 These are precious records of Melbourne’s beginnings as a city.
 Also included are the records of the very earliest census returns, completed in 1836 and 1839.
-The 1839 census records those Aboriginal men who were known to be living in and around the township at the time.
+The 1839 census records those First Nations men who were known to be living in and around the township at the time.
 It is one of a sequence of significant documents that records the systematic dispossession and exclusion of the Koorie People that accompanied the creation of Melbourne.

 A city emerges